DEV Community

 OpenAI has teased the o3 model today—a further development of the "reasoning" model and a successor to o1.

 I was impressed by how much it improved on the ARC-AGI-1 benchmark - a supposedly unbeatable benchmark by the current generation of LLMs. o1's high-score was 32% while o3 jumped right at 88%.
 The authors of the Arc Challenge ($1mil reward for beating ARC-AGI) were quite confident that transformer-based models won't be successful in their benchmark - they were not impressed with o1.
 Yet, the o3 blog post is a completely different sentiment with words such as "surprising", "novel" and "breakthrough".
-Yet there's a catch - it's very, very expensive: scoring 76% cost around $9k and 88% - OpenAI didn't disclose (one can evaluate the cost to be at $1.5mil given the statement that 172x more compete was used).
+Yet there's a catch - it's very, very expensive: scoring 76% cost around $9k and 88% - OpenAI didn't disclose (one can evaluate the total cost to be at $1.5mil given the statement that 172x more compute was used).

 o3 has reminded me of an analogy often mentioned when discussing LLMs.
 No matter the complexity of the task GPTs use the same amount of compute/time per token as if they are streaming info from their subconscious without ever stopping to think.
 This is similar to how the "Fast" System 1 of the human brain operates.